“When do I get my life?”

 My friend’s voice gushed the exasperation and weariness of a woman who was overwhelmed, pouring out her anxiety over her situation.
 She felt “set aside” with all she had to do for her family.
 I know the feeling.

-I landed my dream job writing for the local newspaper at 18, and wrote my first book at 24.
+I had landed my dream job writing for the local newspaper at 18 and written my first book at 24.
 Writing was something I did well.
 I didn’t seem to do mothering as well.
 Being the youngest in my family, I hadn’t been a babysitter for any younger siblings or neighborhood children because there were none in the rural community where I lived.

 Feeling unprepared and inadequate for the challenges of motherhood, and being fatigued from overflowing days and interrupted nights, I plunged headlong into discouragement.